 Partnership Undergraduate Research Training (PURT)

 The CCNY-MSKCC Partnership's Training Core offers the PURT program for undergraduate students.
 The primary goals of PURT are to implement joint education and training opportunities between CCNY and MSK in order to attract minority students at all levels in their academic careers to be engaged in cancer research, and to support their career development.
 We prepare our trainees for laboratory positions and for graduate work.
 Trainees compete for a summer research placement based on their academic performance and recommendation letters.
 The PURT also offers a year long series of seminars in which invited speakers from various institutions discuss various aspects of career development and research opportunities for trainees entering doctoral programs.
 Trainees are required to take a course on ethics in biomedicine and research.
 Trainees are required to present their work at national and local meetings.

 There are several different research tracks:

 The primary goals of PURT is to implement joint education and training opportunities between CCNY and MSK to attract undergraduate students at all levels in their careers in cancer research, and to support their career development.
 We especially encourage minority and economically disadvantage students to apply.

 2. PURT Summer Clinical Oncology Research

-PURT Summer Clinical Oncology Research Experience is an eight-week program offered to women undergraduates and post-baccalaureate students at CCNY.
-Supported by the Memorial Sloan Kettering (MSK) Office of Faculty Development and the CCNY-MSKCC Partnership.
+PURT Summer Clinical Oncology Research Experience is an eight-week program offered to women undergraduates and post-baccalaureate students at CCNY and supported by the Memorial Sloan Kettering (MSK) Office of Faculty Development and the CCNY-MSKCC Partnership.
 The goal of the program is to encourage the participation of women in cancer research.
 We encourage underrepresented minority students to apply.
 FRESHMEN ARE ENCOURAGED TO APPLY!

 3. PURT Nanotechnology Research

-Research Training in Molecular Imaging, Nanotechnology is for minority undergraduate juniors, seniors and Sophie Davis 2nd,3rd, and 4th year students for one year.
+This program offers one year of research training in Molecular Imaging, Nanotechnology for minority undergraduate juniors and seniors.
 Students will be trained in the Department of Radiology at Memorial Sloan Kettering (MSK).

 All students regardless of track will be provided a research stipend and opportunity to attend a scientific conference and must fulfill core requirements, which are delineated on application website: https://www.surveymonkey.com/s/purt2015

 The CCNY-MSKCC Partnership Graduate Training Program